UBrau/SPARpipe/README.md

    different expression lest you sequence mostly the few most highly expressed events.
 2. Check primers for 3'-overlaps using `CheckPrimers.R`.
 We have found that overlaps of 5 bp and more cause primer dimer problems.
+3. Run `MakeJunctionsFASTA.R` to generate junction libraries in FASTA format, report the minimum edit distance between junctions (which should be as big as possible but > 1), and BED files of the events required downstream by 3_combine.pl.

-3. Create a CSV file detailing the coordinates and sequences of the different parts of each amplicon.
+   The eventFile is a CSV file detailing the coordinates and sequences of the different parts of each amplicon.
 Their properties and connections are provided by a string in column *structure*:
    * C1: upstream constitutive exon (part)
    * C2: dowmstream constitutive exon (part)
    * E1, E2, ...: alternative exons.
 Capital E for segments for which a score shall be produced.